space-cadet/yt-mcp/README.md

 * Get top-performing videos from a channel
 * Analyze channel growth and engagement metrics

+### Playlist Management
+* Retrieve detailed playlist information
+* Get all videos within a playlist
+* Search for public playlists by keywords
+* Get all public playlists from a specific channel

 ### Trend Analysis
 * View trending videos by region and category
 * Compare performance metrics across multiple videos